tlstyer/acquire/protocolDesign.md

 One or more of:

+- connect response
-- log time (only in initial response to a Connect message)
+  - log time
-- game number (only in initial response to a Connect message)
+  - game number
-- metadata (only in initial response to a Connect message AND when game shown in lobby)
+  - metadata (when game shown in lobby)
     - game mode
     - player arrangement mode
     - host user ID
     - user IDs
     - approvals (if Setting Up)
+    - user IDs in room
+    - number of game setup changes
-- game review data (only in initial response to a Connect message AND when game not shown in lobby)
+  - game review data (when game not shown in lobby)
-- not found (only in initial response to a Connect message AND when game not found)
+  - not found (when game not found)
 - game setup change (only in subsequent messages)
 - array of game state objects
 - array of chat messages and user IDs of senders